 “When I began my last role, it was more like walking into the eye of a storm.
 The company was on the brink of financial ruin.
-Sales were at an all-time low and the company had amassed massive debts.
-I hit the ground running and unearthed a couple of issues that led to these financial problems.
+Sales were at an all-time low, and the company had amassed massive debts.
+I hit the ground running and unearthed some issues that led to these financial problems.
 The first one was losses due to theft and misappropriation.
 Two junior auditors took responsibility and vacated their posts.
 The other was a lack of long-term financial strategy.
-I set one and it bore fruit.
+I set one, and it bore fruit.
 These interventions helped steady the company.”

 5. Describe Your Daily Routine As a Financial Controller?

-As a Financial Controller, you ought to be in tune with your specified work schedule.
+As a Financial Controller, you should be in tune with your specified work schedule.
 Highlight the key aspects of your daily routine.

 “I kick-start my day at 6 am with a cup of coffee and the morning paper.
 After breakfast and preparations, I leave for the office.

-Since the office is 20 km away I commute by train and this is when I get the opportunity to check my emails and daily schedule.
-My day varies, sometimes my schedule could involve a board meeting, monthly accounts check-up, and payroll presentations.
+Since the office is 20 miles away, I commute by train, and this is when I get the opportunity to check my emails and daily schedule.
+My day varies, sometimes, my schedule could involve a board meeting, monthly accounts check-ups, and payroll presentations.
 My working day ends at 5 pm.”